paradisec-archive/PARADISEC_workflows/08a_video_processing_HandBrake.md

   <img width="200" src="images/HandBrake-Queue.png" alt="Screenshot of HandBrake chapters tab">
 </p>

+Once all your files are added to the queue, simply press Start.

 ### Transcoding workflow designed for creating .MP4 (H.264) access videos for PARADISEC